teaching-on-testbeds/eval-offline-chi/snippets/intro.md

 ## Open this experiment on Trovi

-At the beginning of your GPU lease time, you will continue with the next step, in which you bring up and configure a VM instance!
+When you are ready to begin, you will continue with the next step, in which you bring up and configure a VM instance!
 To begin this step, open this experiment on Trovi:

-* Use this link: [Offline evaluation of ML systems](https://chameleoncloud.org/experiment/share/) on Trovi
+* Use this link: [Offline evaluation of ML systems](https://chameleoncloud.org/experiment/share/3785c5f5-4c98-4dae-b66d-9e693544a269) on Trovi
 * Then, click “Launch on Chameleon”.
-This will start a new Jupyter server for you, with the experiment materials already in it, including the notebok to bring up the bare metal server.
+This will start a new Jupyter server for you, with the experiment materials already in it, including the notebok to bring up the VM instance.

 :::